IBM/iot-cloud-ai-tutorial/tutorial/5-MODEL.md

     spark.sql('select class, count(class) from df group by class').show()
     ```

-1. In an empty cell, paste and execute (`Shift+Enter`) the Python code below to display the dataset contents.
+1. In an empty cell, paste and execute the Python code below to display the dataset contents.
     * *Note*: Use the **Search table** text field to search for `NaN`.

     ```Python
     display(df)
     ```

-1. In an empty cell, paste and execute (`Shift+Enter`) the Python code below to import the machine learning libraries.
+1. In an empty cell, paste and execute the Python code below to import the machine learning libraries.

     ```Python
     from pyspark.ml.feature import StringIndexer, OneHotEncoder